 Then, Hartwig’s team issued three-phrase prompts to get the makers’ innovative juices flowing.

 That’s in which the famed ice cream store’s co-founder, Gus Rancatore, had taken on an inflammatory component.
-He’s the use of Japanese knotweed — which has emerged as an image of invasiveness — and a plant that has grown prolifically because of environmental disruption and climate trade,” Hartwig explained.
+He’s using Japanese knotweed — which has emerged as an image of invasiveness — and a plant that has grown prolifically because of environmental disruption and climate trade,” Hartwig explained.
 “But it’s a plant that truly is full of nutrients and has loads of opportunities in phrases of the manner that we’d start considering it as a destiny food.